bagreen/NetworkSecurityTools/README.md

 ## WebsiteCrawler

-Simple Python code to find all of the subdirectories on a website
+Simple Python code to find all of the subdirectories on a website or to crawl the website and find all links in it

 ### TO DO
 Need to learn how to multithread this, along with options for multiple wordlists